Trunks (Dragon Ball): Voice actors

 In the original Japanese version of the entire Dragon Ball Z anime series and in all other media, Trunks is voiced by Takeshi Kusao with the only exception being in Dragon Ball Daima, where a mini Trunks was voiced by Tsubasa Yonaga.
 Akira Toriyama stated that it was difficult to decide on Present Trunks' voice.
 The producer at Toei Animation and the editorial department discussed that, perhaps, it would be better if they changed to a different voice actor for the child version.
 At that time, the serialization was still going on, and Toriyama did not know how the manga story would end; young Trunks might have ended up growing up, and the story might have continued to the same period when teenage Trunks returned to the future.
 In that case, if the voice actor had been changed, it would have sounded strange.
 Eventually, Kusao ended up also voicing Trunks as a child and, after listening a few times, Toriyama felt that it was the right choice.
 However, the cries given by the character's infant form were provided by Hiromi Tsuru in an uncredited role.

 In the English-language dub by Funimation, Eric Vale voices Trunks as both a teen and an adult in all Dragon Ball media, while Laura Bailey voices him as a child in the series, as well as the movie, Dragon Ball Z: Battle of Gods, as well as the other non-canon movies.
 Alexis Tipton voices him as a child starting from Dragon Ball Super.
+In the alternate Ocean Group dub of DBZ, Trunks was voiced by Alistair Abell (Teen & Adult) and Cathy Weseluck (Child).